BillClinton/Appunto-Auth/README.md

 function could be a call to the _remap function and verifies the user's permissions for the _remap function.

 If additional access levels are desired in a controller with a _remap function, the developer must add them to the controller code.

+### Limitations

+#### MySQL only

+The current release has only been tested on MySQL.
+I hope to add support for other databases in future releases.

+#### Controllers with the same name

+CodeIgniter allows you to have controllers with the same name as long as they are located in different folders.
+This is not currently supported by Appunto-Auth and all controller classes in your application must have unique names.